Image courtesy of the University of Kent

 This integrated repository within the database provides a safe and convenient way of sharing files amongst our members.
 Additional security allows distribution to be limited to specific sectors, organisations and/or roles.
 This tool can be used to distribute files from the HEAT Service as well as allowing members to upload their own resources to share.

-Online Events Programme (OEP)
+Events Programme (EP)

 Postcode Profiler Tool